kserve/modelmesh-serving/docs/predictors/run-inference.md

-# Send an inference request to your Predictor
+# Send an inference request to your InferenceService

 Currently, only gRPC requests are supported by ModelMesh.
 However, if the `restProxy` is `enabled` in the ModelMesh Serving [config](../configuration) (which it is by default), then REST inference requests are enabled via [KServe V2 REST proxies](https://github.com/kserve/rest-proxy).
 This allows sending requests using the KServe V2 REST Predict Protocol to ModelMesh models.
 However, this proxy does not work in conjunction with custom serving runtimes that expose different gRPC protobuf APIs.